 Office of Student Returns

 - Remember the application deadline: Send your application materials between October 1 and November 1 for a return for the spring semester, between March 1 and April 1 for the summer session, and between June 1 and July 1 for the fall semester.
 You should not assume a late application is acceptable.
-A $30 application fee should be submitted with your application.
+A $30 application fee should be submitted with your application and mailed directly to the Office of Student Returns.

-- Determine your eligibility to return: If either of the following are true, you are not currently eligible to apply to return to Duke: 1) If you were an academic dismissal and have not resolved an outstanding I/X grades from your last enrolled term; 2) If you have a pending/unresolved disciplinary matter with the Office of Student Conduct; 3) If you have an outstanding bursar’s bill; or 4) If you are attempting to return from a second academic dismissal, or suspension for academic dishonesty, prior the passing of five years from your last enrolled term.
+- Determine your eligibility to apply return: If either of the following are true, you are not currently eligible to apply to return to Duke: 1) If you have a pending/unresolved disciplinary matter with the Office of Student Conduct; 2) If you have an outstanding bursar’s bill; or 3) If you are attempting to return from a second academic dismissal, or suspension for academic dishonesty, prior the passing of five years from your last enrolled term.

-- Complete the Readmission Application: The return application consists of two parts: PART A: STUDENT DATA and PART B: MEDICAL DOCUMENTS.
-ALL returning students must submit “Part A: STUDENT DATA.”
-Students whose separation from Duke was caused by any type of health related concern (regardless of separation category) must complete Part A and Part B of the return application.
+- Complete the Readmission Application: The return application consists of two parts: PART A: The ONLINE RETURN APPLICATION and PART B: MEDICAL DOCUMENTS.
+ALL returning students must submit “Part A: The ONLINE RETURN APPLICATION.”
+Students returning from a medical leave of absence must complete Part A and Part B of the return application.
 Download the Readmission Application.

 - Student Disability Access Office: Students who have been ill may qualify for accommodations through the Americans With Disabilities Act.
 Please visit http://www.access.duke.edu/students/index.php, or email Dot Mishoe, Director, Student Disability Access Office, at firstname.lastname@example.org for additional information.